Amy Winehouse: 2009–2011: Final projects before death

 In January 2011, Winehouse played five dates in Brazil, with opening acts of Janelle Monáe and Mayer Hawthorne.
+While performing in Florianópolis, Winehouse forgot the lyrics of her songs several times and had to be aided by the public and her band.
+During the concert, she only drank from a water bottle, but even so, on two occasions, she left the stage in the midst of the show for a period of about five minutes.
+Upon her return, the crowd showed strong compassion for her and praised Winehouse for continuing the performance.
 The following month she cut a performance in Dubai short following booing from the audience.
 Winehouse was reported to be tired, distracted and "tipsy" during the performance.

-On 18 June 2011, Winehouse started her twelve-leg European tour in Belgrade.
+On 18 June 2011, Winehouse started her 12-leg European tour in Belgrade.
 Local media described her performance as a scandal and disaster; she was booed off the stage due to her apparently being too drunk to perform.
 Serbian defence minister Dragan Šutanovac called Winehouse's performances "a huge shame and a disappointment".
 It was reported that she was unable to remember the city she was in, the lyrics of her songs or the names of the members of her band.
 The local press also claimed that Winehouse was forced to perform by her bodyguards, who did not allow her to leave the stage when she tried to do so.
 She then pulled out of performances in Istanbul and Athens, which had been scheduled for the following week.
 On 21 June, it was announced that she had cancelled all shows of her tour and would be given "as long as it takes" to sort herself out.

-Winehouse's last public appearance took place at Camden's Roundhouse on 20 July 2011, when she made a surprise appearance on stage to support her goddaughter, Dionne Bromfield, who was singing "Mama Said" with the Wanted.
+Winehouse's last public appearance took place at Camden's Roundhouse on 20 July 2011, when she made a surprise appearance on stage to support her goddaughter Dionne Bromfield, who was singing "Mama Said" with the Wanted.
 Winehouse died three days later.
-Her last recording was a duet with American singer Tony Bennett for his album, Duets II, released on 20 September 2011.
+Her last recording was a duet with American singer Tony Bennett for his album Duets II, released on 20 September 2011.
 Their single from the album, "Body and Soul", was released on 14 September 2011 on MTV and VH1 to commemorate what would have been her 28th birthday.